 The examples of unconscious bias in job descriptions are rampant.
-I’ve included 7 of them below.
+I’ve included 8 of them below.
 The bad news: your job postings likely have some bias.
-The good news: it’s easily fixed.
+The good news: it’s easy to fix.

-You can eliminate unconscious bias job descriptions manually or through Ongig’s Text Analyzer software.
+You can eliminate unconscious bias in job descriptions manually (see tips below) or through a solution like Ongig’s Text Analyzer software.

 What is unconscious bias?

 An easy definition of unconscious bias is when you unintentionally exclude (and often offend) someone.
 Unconscious bias in job postings includes using text or media that excludes someone.

 When you exclude someone you both narrow your candidate pool and damage your employer brand.
 If you’re in charge you might even get sued or fired.

 The examples of unconscious bias in this article are focused on text in job ads.
 I blurred/shadowed out the.names of the employers.

 1. Unconscious Bias in Job Titles

 The employer below would be better off using Chairperson (not Chairman) in the title (assuming they want women to feel included).